ebu/PlugIt/docs/protocol.md

 The management task check_mail is used to check mails and should be runned inside a cron job on the PlugIt Service.
 Relevent configuration (`INCOMING_MAIL` and `MAIL_SENDER`) should also be correct.

+### Extra headers

+The PlugIt Proxy will send extra information about the client using HTTP headers.
+All headers begin by `X-Plugit-`.

+* `X-Plugit-Remote-Addr`: The ip of the client doing the request.

 ### ProxyMode